-Do you ever get discouraged?
-Who am I kidding; we all do.
-The subject of discouragement came up during our “family service” since church had been cancelled because of snow and ice.
-It was really quite precious to see my 10 year old up in front of the fireplace giving what was the shortest sermon of anyone’s lifetime.
+Are you ever discouraged?
+Who am I kidding; we all are at times.
+The subject of discouragement came up during our “family service” since our church service had been canceled because of snow and ice.
+It was really quite precious to see my 10-year-old up in front of the fireplace giving what was the shortest sermon of anyone’s lifetime.
 After that, someone asked the question, “Is discouragement a sin?”

 My heart did a summersault.
 Discouragement has been a battle for some months now.
 Last January we found out we are expecting baby number four in September, just two weeks after the new blog launch.
-Severe morning sickness was not my friend, despite medicine and partial bedrest during the first half of the pregnancy to keep it in check.
+Severe morning sickness was not my friend, despite medicine and partial bed rest during the first half of the pregnancy to keep it in check.
 I had to be taken care of again.
-The grey road of the future had gotten me in it’s clutches, and I wanted to know the answer to this question on discouragement.
-I hung on every word that was being said by the voices of wisdom in the room from my husband, father and mother.
+The gray road of the future had gotten me in its clutches, and I wanted to know the answer to this question on discouragement.
+I hung on every word of the voices of wisdom in the room from my husband, father, and mother.

 I learned that no place in the Bible says that discouragement itself is a sin, but if we let it abide in our hearts then it can lead us to a place of sinning.
 That’s what I had done.
 Blamed God for allowing me to go through many awful weeks.
 When I looked deep in my heart, I owned up that I was mad at Him.